julienyvenat/docker-suricata/README.md

 # Docker Suricata

+~~For **centos7** : Run the version 4.1.3 of Suricata with Docker and Docker Compose.~~ Some bugs during the installation must be corrected.
+For now only the alpine version is up.

-Run the version 4.1.2 of Suricata with Docker and Docker Compose.
+For **alpine** : Run the version 4.0.4 of Suricata with Docker and Docker Compose.

 Suricata is an Open Source IDS, IPS and NSM engine.
 For more information about it, follow this link --> [HERE!!](https://suricata-ids.org/)